MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 - **On Her Majesty’s Secret Service**
   Christmas appears, matters emotionally, but is not structurally required.

+- **Edward Scissorhands**
+  Christmas heightens the tragedy and imagery.
+  Emotional punctuation, not causation.

+- **Eyes Wide Shut**
+  Christmas lights everywhere, doing ironic and symbolic work.
+  The plot is psychological, not seasonal.

+- **Trading Places**
+  Christmas frames the payoff and moral contrast.
+  The bet causes the story, not the holiday.

+- **Meet Me in St. Louis**
+  One iconic Christmas section and song.
+  Seasonal chapter, not a Christmas engine.

 These are Christmas films by **association**, not causation.

 ---